 This modern pedal has a Tone control to low-pass the distorted signal and a Distortion control to set the intensity of the effect.

 Switch between the pedal’s two distortion modes with the small push button.

 The Silicon setting engages silicon clipping diodes for an aggressive, biting sound and a bit of compression.
-The LED setting uses LED diodes for a more wide open sound and a nice gain bump.
+The LED setting uses LEDs for a more wide-open sound and a nice gain bump.

 The MXR Bass Distortion sounds amazing in pretty much all settings, making it one of the best units around.
 Dial it in for your very own bass distortion!

 Source Audio Aftershock

 The Source Audio Aftershock (link to check the price on Amazon) is a spectacular choice when it comes to distorting your bass guitar signal.

 Source Audio’s Aftershock is a stereo bass distortion pedal with three different distortion engines to choose from, giving us plenty of options when choosing the best distortion for our bass guitar.